Di-Is/serena/DOCKER.md

-# Docker Setup for Serena (Experimental)
+# Docker Setup for Mdstar (Experimental)

-⚠️ **EXPERIMENTAL FEATURE**: The Docker setup for Serena is currently experimental and has several limitations.
-Please read this entire document before using Docker with Serena.
+⚠️ **EXPERIMENTAL FEATURE**: The Docker setup for Mdstar is currently experimental and has several limitations.
+Please read this entire document before using Docker with Mdstar.

 ## Overview

-Docker support allows you to run Serena in an isolated container environment, which provides better security isolation for the shell tool and consistent dependencies across different systems.
+Docker support allows you to run Mdstar in an isolated container environment, which provides better security isolation for the shell tool and consistent dependencies across different systems.

 ## Benefits